hellotext/kleya/README.md

 browser.quit
 ```

-This wil quite the Ferrum connection and close it.
+This wil quit the Ferrum connection and close it.
 When calling `capture` again on the same instance, a new Ferrum connection is established and kept alive until explicitly quit.

-Kelay offers a top-level capture method as well which takes a screenshot and quits the browser connection after capturing.
+Kleya offers a top-level capture method as well which takes a screenshot and quits the browser connection after capturing.

 ```ruby
 Kleya.capture('https://www.hellotext.com')